tarantool/doc/doc/1.7/book/box/box_space.rst

     .. method:: create_index(index-name [, options ])

-        Create an index.
+        Create an :ref:`index <index-box_index>`.
 It is mandatory to create an index for a space before trying to insert tuples into it, or select tuples from it.
 The first created index, which will be used as the primary-key index, must be unique.